-My name is Jill Sahner and I am 24 years old, living in the greater New York City area.
-I’m currently the graphic designer for the marketing department of an EdTech startup based in Manhattan.
+My name is Jill Sahner and I am 25 years old, living in the greater New York City area.
+I’m currently the brand & design manager for the marketing department of an EdTech startup based in Manhattan.

 I realized my passion for all things design at a young age.
 For as long as I can remember, I have loved being creative.
 When I was a little girl, I was always drawing; I had a knack for perspective and found joy in expressing myself with a pencil and paper.
 As I grew older, I discovered a love for writing.
 My favorite subject was always English and I thrived when it came to creative writing.